AtharvaChiplunkar12/movie-tv-catlog/README.md

 # Flick List (Movie & TV app)

 ## Description
-Flick List is a full stack application developed using React, REST API, Material-UI (MUI), and CSS.
+Flick List is a full-stack application developed using React, REST API, Material-UI (MUI), and CSS.
 It provides users with access to a catalog of over 9000 movies and TV shows, along with profiles of over 6000 cast and crew members.

 ## Key Features
 - Developed a full stack application, providing access to a catalog of over 9000 movies and TV shows, along with profiles of over 6000 cast and crew members.